nuxeo/doc.nuxeo.com-content/src/nxdoc/contributing-to-nuxeo.md

 ## {{> anchor 'documentation'}}Documentation

 Contribution is welcome both for technical (books and guides, FAQ, tutorials) and functional documentation.
-Ask a contributor account for [http://doc.nuxeo.com](/) on [Nuxeo Answers](https://answers.nuxeo.com/), <a>the nuxeo-dev mailing list</a>.
+Don't hesitate to contribute directly to the [GitHub repository](https://github.com/nuxeo/doc.nuxeo.com-content).

 ## Testing